Bluebonnet Horse Expo

 For Challenge competitors:

-Training Challenge competitors will have until September 1, 2023 to adopt their Challenge horses.
-If you are a Challenge competitor and want to adopt your horse, please contact the training challenge coordinator at Challengeapplications@bluebonnetequine.org as soon you know you want to adopt.
+Training Challenge competitors will have until August 29, 2024 to adopt their Challenge horses.
+If you are a Challenge competitor and want to adopt your horse, please contact the training challenge coordinator at Challengeapplications@bluebonnetequine.org as soon as you know you want to adopt.
 If you adopt before we send out fostering stipends, we will take the stipend amount off your adoption fee.
 You can adopt at any time and still compete, but please let us know if you do not plan to compete so we can update the competition schedule.
-The absolute last date you may adopt is September 1.
-We must have your adoption fee and contract by September 1 or we will make the horse available to other adopters, and we will no longer be able to grant extensions.
+The absolute last date you may adopt is August 29, 2024.
+We must have your adoption fee and contract by August 29, 2024 or we will make the horse available to other adopters, and we will no longer be able to grant extensions.